jackss011/dnlp-project/README.md

-# DNLP project
+# DNLP Project: Text Classification
-The folders `specter` and `scidocs` contains the code taken directly from the repository owned by the papers author([Specter](https://github.com/allenai/specter), [SciDocs](https://github.com/allenai/scidocs)) with several modifications.
+The folders `specter` and `scidocs` contains the code taken directly from the repository provided by the papers author([Specter](https://github.com/allenai/specter), [SciDocs](https://github.com/allenai/scidocs)) with several modifications.
 The folder `dblp` folders contains files to create the sparse dataset.
 The folder `fine-tune` contains files file to test the model fine-tune performance.
+PCA files are in the `scidocs` folder since they use SciDocs's dataset.

-The following instructions can be used to create the files
+The following instructions can be used to reproduce all results.
 > NOTE: Only reproducible on Linux.

 ## Train specter